Search Menu

 AKC Library & Archives

-The Elkhound is independent and loves to please his master—when it pleases him!
-It takes a firm hand, and tender, loving care to guide him into becoming a trustworthy member of the household.
-Whether he is being shown in a puppy match, a conformation show, obedience, tracking, or agility, an Elkhound can excel when properly prepared.
-In the Elkhound’s natural environment, the thick under brush, low-lying trees, and other scrub rid the coat of excess and shedding hair.
-In his modern home, with manicured yards and carpeted rooms, regular grooming and bathing are necessary to control unwanted shedding.
+The Elkhound is independent and loves to please their master—when it pleases them!
+It takes a firm hand, and tender, loving care to guide them into becoming a trustworthy member of the household.
+Whether they’re competing in conformation, obedience, tracking, or agility, an Elkhound can excel when properly prepared.
+In the Elkhound’s natural environment, the thick underbrush, low-lying trees, and other scrub rid the coat of excess and shedding hair.
+In a modern home, with manicured yards and carpeted rooms, regular grooming and bathing are necessary to control unwanted shedding.

 Because Elkhounds are relatively odor-free, they are, for the most part, indoor/outdoor dogs.
 Elkhounds thrive on raw diets, love fish and meat, and are easy-keepers whose weight must be monitored.
 An Elkhound will provide a loving family with 13 to 15 years of listening, guarding, entertainment, and devotion, herding small children and alerting the family to potential intruders.

-True to his Viking heritage, he is a courageous, stalwart companion, happy to accompany you on any adventure, from the store to the Arctic Circle.
+True to their Viking heritage, they’re a courageous, stalwart companion, happy to accompany you on any adventure, from the store to the Arctic Circle.

 Related article: American Water Spaniel History: An Origin of Mystery